-- An analysis of the results by the Environmental Site Representative in more detail with a view of determining possible causes for the non-conformance. - A site inspection by the Environmental Site Representative or delegate. - Advising relevant personnel of the problem. - Identifying and agreeing on actions to resolve or mitigate the non-conformance. - Implementing actions to rectify or mitigate the non-conformance.
+- An analysis of the results by the Environmental Manager in more detail with a view of determining possible causes for the non-conformance. - A site inspection by the Environmental Manager or delegate. - Advising relevant personnel of the problem. - Identifying and agreeing on actions to resolve or mitigate the non-conformance. - Implementing actions to rectify or mitigate the non-conformance. - A review of the effectiveness of the actions in solving the non-conformance.

-A non-conformance Environmental Incident Report and/or Environmental Improvement Notice may be issued by the Environmental Site Representative in response to the non-conformance problem if it is found to be construction related.
+A non-conformance Environmental Incident Report and/or Environmental Improvement Notice may be issued by the Environmental Manager in response to the non-conformance problem if it is found to be construction related.

-The timing for any improvement will be agreed between the relevant Engineer/Superintendent and Environmental Site Representative based on the level of risk (eg a significant risk will require immediate action).
+The timing for any improvement will be agreed between the relevant Engineer/Superintendent and Environmental Manager based on the level of risk (eg a significant risk will require immediate action).